-She designed and leads the Sustainable Energy, Equity, and Knowledge-Sharing (SEEK) project, a novel approach to spurring energy transitions through engaging the collective impact of hard-to-reach or left out sectors with substantial but unrealized social resources.
-SEEK combines systems research, community engagement and student-led service learning with multisectoral partnerships to enhance joint capacities.
-Partners include technical experts as well as significant social networks in key sectors, such as faith communities, and other underserved sectors in the clean energy economy.
+Dr. Graffy designed and leads the Sustainable Energy, Equity, and Knowledge-Sharing (SEEK) project, a novel approach to spurring energy transitions by engaging the collective impact of hard-to-reach or left out sectors with substantial but unrealized social resources.
+SEEK combines systems research, community engagement and student-led service learning with multi-sectoral partnerships to enhance joint capacities.
+Partners include technical experts and government agencies as well as key social networks, such as faith communities, and other underserved or less represented sectors in the clean energy economy.

-Dr. Graffy has also founded or helped to establish several knowledge enterprises at ASU that build community and foster collaborative problem-solving: the Spirituality and Sustainability Initiative, the Environmental Humanities Initiative, the Household Independent Power Project (HIPP), the Center for Energy and Society, and the Climate Engineering Governance Initiative (CEGI).
-She collaborates with partners in public and private sectors and in diverse disciplinary fields, ranging from engineering to theology.
-She designed and taught the longest-running graduate seminar on the social and political dimensions of energy transitions at ASU, Sustainable Energy as a Social Problem, attracting students from across the university in public affairs, law, business, environmental social science, engineering, sustainability, design, and planning.
+She has been instrumental in establishing several knowledge enterprises at ASU that build community and foster collaborative problem-solving: the Spirituality and Sustainability Initiative, the Environmental Humanities Initiative, the Household Independent Power Project (HIPP), the Center for Energy and Society, and the Climate Engineering Governance Initiative (CEGI).
+She collaborates with partners in public and private sectors and in diverse disciplinary fields, from engineering to theology.
+She designed and taught the longest-running graduate seminar on the social and political dimensions of energy transitions at ASU, Sustainable Energy as a Social Problem, attracting students from public affairs, law, business, environmental social science, engineering, sustainability, life sciences, design, and planning.

-Graffy previously served as a special adviser to the Acting Secretary of the Interior on a government-wide White House-led initiative on environmental decision-making, leading a team of five federal agencies and managing consultations with the National Academy of Public Administration.
-She has held federal policy and program positions at the US Congress Office of Technology Assessment, US Agency for International Development; at the state level at the Wisconsin Department of Agriculture; and at the municipal level at the Philadelphia Commission on Human Relations and New York City Office of Management and Budget.
+Graffy served as a special adviser to the Acting Secretary of the Interior on a White House-led policy initiative on environmental decision-making, leading a team of five federal departments and managing consultations with the National Academy of Public Administration.
+She has held policy and program positions at every level of government: the US Congress Office of Technology Assessment, US Geological Survey/Interior, and US Agency for International Development (federal); Wisconsin Department of Agriculture and Legislative Audit Bureau (state); and Philadelphia Commission on Human Relations and New York City Office of Management and Budget (city).
 She was elected Chair of the Section on Women in Public Administration, the largest membership section in the American Society for Public Administration, and continues to mentor and advocate for inclusion and equity in professional development, public service and leadership.

 *Program since been renamed "Environment and Resources"